Covariant holographic negativity from the entanglement wedge in AdS$_3/$CFT$_2$: Rotating BTZ black hole

 where $\epsilon$ is the UV cut-off for the dual $CFT_{1+1}$ which is related to the bulk infra red cut-off $r_\infty$ as $\epsilon={1}/{r_\infty}$.

-We now obtain the covariant holographic negativity using our construction given in eq. (\ref{cov-neg-proposal}) for the mixed state of adjacent intervals with lengths $l_1$ and $l_2$ in a $CFT_{1+1}$ with a conserved angular momentum (charge) dual to the bulk non-extremal BTZ black hole as follows
+We now compute the covariant holographic negativity using our construction given in eq. (\ref{cov-neg-proposal}) for the mixed state of adjacent intervals with lengths $l_1$ and $l_2$ in a $CFT_{1+1}$ with a conserved angular momentum (charge) dual to the bulk non-extremal BTZ black hole as follows

-We observe that the above covariant holographic negativity exactly matches with corresponding $CFT_{1+1}$ replica result \cite{Jain:2017uhe} and decouples into ${\cal E}_L$ and ${\cal E}_R$ with the left and right moving inverse temperatures $\beta_{+}$ and $\beta_{-}$ respectively \cite{Eisler_2014}.
-For $\Omega=0$, the above result in eq. (\ref{en-non-ext}) reduces to the corresponding non-rotating BTZ result eq. (\ref{adj-finite}).
-Note that the above result in eq. (\ref{en-non-ext}) may also be obtained using an alternative proposal \cite{Jain:2017uhe} which involves the combination of bulk extremal curves (geodesics) homologous to appropriate combinations of the intervals.
+We observe that the above covariant holographic negativity matches with corresponding $CFT_{1+1}$ replica result \cite{Jain:2017uhe} upto a constant\footnote{See footnote \ref{Markov}.} and decouples into ${\cal E}_L$ and ${\cal E}_R$ with the left and right moving inverse temperatures $\beta_{+}$ and $\beta_{-}$ respectively \cite{Eisler_2014}.
+Note that the above result in eq. (\ref{en-non-ext}) modulo the constant may also be obtained using an alternative proposal \cite{Jain:2017uhe} which involves the combination of bulk extremal curves (geodesics) homologous to appropriate combinations of the intervals.
 This is given as

-where ${\cal L}_{\gamma}^{ext}$ ($\gamma \in A^t, B^t, A^t\cup B^t $) are the lengths of bulk extremal curves homologous to the respective intervals and their combinations.
-It is interesting to note that the algebraic sum of the extremal curves homologous to the intervals and their combinations is twice the minimal entanglement wedge cross section described above in eq. (\ref{CO-HEN-CONJ}).
-This demonstrates that the two different covariant proposals in $AdS_3/CFT_2$ are actually equivalent and may be stated in a compact form as